deanhardy/r_labs/README.md

 # r_labs
 Lab exercises using R

-Something locally written
-adding a line
-adding a line
-adding a line
+This is a line from RStudio